Student Progression Plan

 - Decisions for single subject acceleration made at the end of a school year are made prior to the start of the next academic year.

 Whole Grade and Midyear Acceleration Identification Criteria

-For whole grade level acceleration, the principal will review the following documentation before any accelerated placement is considered:
+Prior to whole grade level acceleration, the principal will review the following:

 - student performance on locally determined assessments in every core subject;

 - attendance and behavior;

 - recommendations from one or more of student’s teachers in core curricula; and

 - recommendation from a school counselor, if applicable.

 The School Placement Committee will consider accelerated promotion (double promotion or skipping a grade level) for students who meet the following criteria:

 - above grade level in reading, writing, science, and mathematics;